Ccmiller93/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It is a library that simplifies the creation of UI using components

-1. Describe component state.
+2. Describe component state.

+the data that that renders a component when changed

-1. Describe props.
+3. Describe props.

+how data is passed down from parents to children

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+they happen outside the current function, you sync with dependencies

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.